7 ways to deal with toddler temper tantrums

 Allowing your child to make a decision between two good options (that you’ve chosen), gives them a sense of power and control, which makes them much less likely to throw a tantrum in response to your request.

 Parental attention is a powerful motivator for young children.
 Therefore, removing your attention from an irritating behavior decreases the behavior.
-Planned ignoring is different from regular ignoring in that parents are aware of the behavior, and purposefully ignoring it, rather than simply not paying attention to their child.
+Planned ignoring is different from regular ignoring in that parents are aware of the behavior, and purposefully ignore it, rather than simply not paying attention to their child.
 Planned ignoring can be useful for milder tantrums, which don’t require more intense intervention (such as labeling feelings or changing the channel) from parents.

 Temper tantrums are a normal and necessary part of development in early childhood.
 However, if your child regularly has major meltdowns after the age of 5 years old, it may be an indication of atypical brain development.